Benghazi Mission Attack Fast Facts

 January 23, 2013 - Secretary Clinton testifies for more than five hours before the House Foreign Affairs Committee and the Senate Foreign Relations Committee.
 Clinton acknowledges a "systemic breakdown" as cited by an Accountability Review Board but says that her department is taking additional steps to increase security at US diplomatic facilities.

-April 23, 2013 - House Republican leaders release a 46-page interim progress report about the terror attack in Benghazi, in which they claim former Secretary of State Hillary Clinton personally signed off on cuts in security at the compound, which they say would contradict her congressional testimony.
+April 23, 2013 - House Republican leaders release a 46-page interim progress report about the terror attack in Benghazi, in which they claim Secretary Clinton personally signed off on cuts in security at the compound, which they say would contradict her congressional testimony.

 May 8, 2013 - Testimony is given at a six-hour, Republican-led House Oversight Committee hearing from State Department whistleblowers who had not previously testified, including details from Gregory Hicks who was on the ground in Tripoli at the time of the attack.

-May 9, 2013 - Committee members request additional hearings and the release of unclassified emails that preceded the initial statements given to the public by US Ambassador to the United Nations Susan Rice.
+May 9, 2013 - Committee members request additional hearings and the release of unclassified emails that preceded the initial statements given to the public by Ambassador Rice.

 May 15, 2013 - The White House releases more than 100 pages of emails detailing the development of unclassified talking points used to explain the events of last September 11.
 CNN reports, "The emails indicate the CIA was likely the lead organization in developing the talking points, with the State Department recommending significant changes."

-August 7, 2013 - Federal authorities file the first criminal charges and several suspects including prominent Libyan militia figure Ahmed Abu Khattalah are charged in the Benghazi mission attack.
+August 7, 2013 - Federal authorities file the first criminal charges, and several suspects including prominent Libyan militia figure Ahmed Abu Khattalah are charged in the Benghazi mission attack.

 November 13-14, 2013 - CIA contract security officers who initially responded to the Benghazi mission attack appear before a House Intelligence subcommittee.
 The sessions take place behind closed doors, but a congressional source tells CNN that the CIA contract operatives testified they were told by the CIA to sign nondisclosure agreements just before a memorial ceremony at the CIA's headquarters in Langley, Virginia, this past May.
 Their testimony seems to contradict information sent by CIA Director John Brennan to the House Intelligence Committee investigating the events in Benghazi.